camsenec/classical-cipher-breaker/README.md

 In decryption of message encrypted by vigenere cipher, we use I.C.
 (Index of Coincidence) and Mutual I.C.

 ## Usage
-Note : You can also excecute this program at https://repl.it/@thanatoth/classical-cipher-breaker Here, you need not construct virtual environment.
+Note : You can also excecute this program at https://repl.it/@thanatoth/classical-cipher-breaker.
+Please fork the project and use it.
+Here, you need not construct virtual environment.
 Remove `pipenv run` from any instructions shown below.
 For example, if you want to run main.py, what you have to do is excecute `python main.py` at the terminal shown on the left side of this page.

 1. Clone this repository